KlaudiaC/Android-Coursera/README.md

 # Android-Coursera
-Some lessons from Android course at Coursera.
+Some lessons from Android course at Coursera:
+- activities
+- intents
+- permissions
+- fragments
+- async task
+- notifications